ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

     nsteps =
     periodicity =

-It is built with the following keywords: ``@ Equivalent diameter, @ Aspect ratio,
+The input file is built with the following keywords: ``@ Equivalent diameter, @ Aspect ratio,
 @ Orientation, @ RVE, @ Simulation``.

-  - The keyword ``@ Equivalent diameter`` takes in four arguments to generate a log-normal distribution for particle's equivalent diameter, they are the `Log-normal distribution's`_ standard deviation and mean, and the minimum and maximum cut-off values for the diameter.
+  - The keyword ``@ Equivalent diameter`` takes in four arguments to generate a log-normal distribution for the particle's equivalent diameter; they are the `Log-normal distribution's`_ standard deviation and mean, and the minimum and maximum cut-off values for the diameter.
 The values should correspond to :math:`\mu m` scale.
   - The ``@ Aspect ratio`` takes only the mean value as input.
-If the resultant microstructure should contain equiaxed grains then this value should be set to `1`.
+If the resultant microstructure contains equiaxed grains then this value should be set to `1`.
   - The ``@ Orientation`` keyword represents the tilt angle of particles with respect to the positive x-axis.
-Hence, to generate a distribution it takes in two arguments: the normal distribution's mean and the standard deviation.
+Hence, to generate a distribution, it takes in two arguments: the normal distribution's mean and the standard deviation.
   - The ``@ RVE`` keyword takes two inputs: the side length of the final RVE required and the number of voxels per RVE side length.